gopi34/rake_implementation/README.md

 # rake_implementation

-In my free time played with the keyword extraction algorithm RAKE and tested it's working using a real time sample.
+Got my hands dirty with the keyword extraction algorithm RAKE and tested it's working using a real time sample.